Cognitive Behavioural Therapy PGDip

 Cognitive Behavioural Therapy (CBT) has a continually evolving and robust evidence base and is indicated in the National Institute for Health and Care Excellence (NICE) guidance across a number of psychological disorders.
 These include depression and a range of anxiety disorders.

-Adequate access to a choice of effective psychological treatments for these problems via local Improving Access to Psychological Therapies (IAPT) Services continues to be a key Government priority.
+Adequate access to a choice of effective psychological treatments for these problems via local NHS Talking Therapies for Anxiety and Depression Services continues to be a key government priority.
 As such, CBT can form the basis of much mental health practice across NHS Trusts.

-This award should provide students with a solid foundation in cognitive-behavioural psychotherapy, and an opportunity to seek a role within the field of cognitive behavioural psychotherapy.
+This award should provide graduates with a solid foundation in cognitive-behavioural psychotherapy, and an opportunity to seek a role within the field of cognitive behavioural psychotherapy.

 How to apply